 4. Creating eBooks

 Through the use of content marketing, leads can be obtained a lot easier if your business is seen as a trusted resource of knowledge in its area of specialization. eBooks are a way for you to demonstrate expertise and thought leadership.
 They make it easy for the potential customer to learn more about your company, your products or services, and also about the area of business you operate in

 Pick subjects that are relevant to the information your target customers are looking for.
-In other word, provide information regarding their common challenges or needs.
-This is one of the most common techniques for lead generation, because it establishes credibility and attracts qualified leads.
-You can offer them an eBook on your website for free, if they fill out a form.
+In other words, provide information regarding their common challenges or needs.
+This is one of the most common techniques for lead generation because it establishes credibility and attracts qualified leads.
+You can offer them an eBook on your website for free if they fill out a form.
 Once they fill in the form, you now have information with which to continue nurturing them.